 Among a list of touted benefits, the natural-gas turbine powered rig could attack one of the biggest sore spots in the global transportation picture with 2-3 times better mpg than today’s diesels and “near zero” emissions.

-The implications are huge as every gallon saved for fuel guzzlers amounts to more total fuel conserved than when saving one gallon for an already efficient vehicle, and Nikola is going into a market where a competitive truck can annually burn 117,000 gallons of diesel.
+The implications are huge as every gallon saved for fuel guzzlers amounts to more total fuel conserved than when saving one gallon for an already efficient vehicle, and Nikola is going into a market where a competitive truck can annually burn about 45,000 gallons of diesel if using a driver team, or about 25,000 gallons a year for a single driver.

 There’s been talk of CNG and of turbines before, but Nikola touts a comprehensive strategy by wealthy natural gas advocates – primarily CEO and founder Trevor Milton – to merge with electrification to challenge diesel’s dominance.